jrboyd/regulation_and_correlation/README.md

 # regulation_and_correlation
+run install_packages.R is you're missing libraries. minor edits to main.R and a copied version of example_config.txt should be sufficient for most uses. everything runs via main.R but should also be somewhat modular.

 The purpose of this project is to relate long non-coding (lnc) RNAs to mRNA in two different ways.
 1) run_clustering_by_correlation.R - calculates a correlation coefficient for each lnc to each mRNA and then performs kmeans clustering in both dimensions.
     Clusters with the highest correlation are then reported.